Escobar homers late, Arizona tops Dodgers in a wild one

 Christian Walker and Wilmer Flores hit back-to-back home runs off Dodgers starter Clayton Kershaw (13-4).

 Kershaw, who lost his second straight start, was charged with five runs on five hits, six strikeouts and two walks in five innings.
+He failed to last six innings for the first time in 22 starts.

-The Dodgers loaded the bases with no outs in the top of the ninth off Diamondbacks closer Archie Bradley.
-But pinch-hitter Matt Beatty grounded into a double play that scored a run, and Chris Taylor grounded out to end the game.
+“Felt pretty good today actually.
+Just kind of left a few pitches middle gain and gave up some homers,” he said.
+“They hit mistakes, tonight they did a good job with it, so don’t make mistakes.”

-Bradley thumped his chest and screamed after earning his 10th save in his team’s season-high sixth straight win.
+The Dodgers loaded the bases in the top of the ninth off Bradley.
+But pinch-hitter Matt Beatty grounded into the big double play that scored a run, and pinch-hitter Russell Martin grounded out to end the game.

 Justin Turner and Will Smith homered for the Dodgers.